drewalth/flow-forecast/README.md

 ## Overview

 Using Facebook's [Prophet](https://facebook.github.io/prophet/) library, this project aims to forecast the flow rate of a river based on historical data.
-The goal is to provide users with a prediction of what the flow rate will be in the future.
+The goal is to help kayakers, rafters, and other river enthusiasts predict the flow rate of a river so they can plan their trips accordingly.

-## Who is this for?

-This project is for anyone who is interested in predicting the flow rate of a river based on historical data.
-This could be useful for: whitewater kayaking, rafting, fishing, or any other activity that requires knowledge of the flow rate of a river.

 ## Getting Started